VIS4ROB-lab/nature_uda_rt_segmentation/README.md

     ```
     Replace/Modify the config file as demanded.
 You may check the original implementation of DAFormer for details.
     By default, the checkpoints are saved in `./work_dirs/local-basic/` with an experiment-specific directory.

+    Note that we applied CopyPaste augmentation to introduce additional building class samples to the training.
+    Please download the building crop dataset additionally for reproduction.
+    The default path (defined in DAFormer dataset configurations): `./dataset/building_crops`.

 - Evaluate results.
 Evaluations are conducted in either whole images or crops.
   - For whole image evaluation (**Kastelhof Farm**), run the following command and replace your own parameters in the square brackets:
       ```bash